hbapte/alx-react/0x01-react_intro/README.md

-## 0x00-Webpack

-###
+# Alx React intro
 ---

+### Contents
-- How to setup Webpack for a basic project
+- How to create basic Javascript Application using React
-- Entry points; and loaders
+- How to use the package `create-react-app` to start developing quickly with React
+- What JSX is and how to use it
-- How to add plugins
+- How to use the REACT DEVELOPER TOOLS to debug your code
-- How to setup a dev server
+- How t use enzyme's Shadow rendering to test your application
+- how to use React with Webpack & Babel

 ***